titon/framework/docs/en/packages/event/annotations.md

 }
 ```

-Once the annotations are declared, we can wire them in the constructor, which in turn triggers the automatic subscribing.
-Wiring annotations requires the `Titon\Annotation\WiresAnnotations` trait.
+Once the annotations are declared, we can [wire them in the constructor](../annotation/wiring.md), which in turn triggers the automatic subscribing.

 ```hack
 class Foo implements Titon\Event\Subject {